Using Twitter for small businesses and what you should tweet about

-Sharing glimpses into you personal life can really resonate with your customer base.
-Share personal news with your customers, such as events, holidays and other things that you would share with close friends.
+Sharing glimpses into your personal life can really resonate with your customer base.
+Share personal news with your customers, such as events, holidays, and other things you would share with close friends.
 It gives your customers the sense that they are closer to you and your small business.
-Also think about sharing unusual things that you come across in everyday life.
+Also, think about sharing unusual things that you come across in everyday life.
 If something catches your eye, then it will probably catch the attention of someone else.
 If you’ve made a fun purchase recently, then share it with your customers.
 These are great conversation starters.

 Life outside of work

 Sharing your personal work can be a great way to build those bonds with your customers.
-If in your spare time you write, or paint or have any other creative hobby, then by all means share your work.
+If in your spare time you write or paint or have any other creative hobby, then, by all means, share your work.
 It doesn’t have to be about business all the time.
-Sharing quotes or slices of wisdom that you’ve come across is also a great thing to spread to your customers.
+Sharing quotes or slices of wisdom you’ve come across is also a great thing to spread to your customers.
 Anything that will give a glimpse behind the scenes of your small business makes it more human.
 And it makes it more relatable to your customers.